 Vacuum Technology: Process and DesignClassroom Training

-The course analyzes the metallurgical process requirements to design a proper vacuum system: gases definition, calculation, the safety factor and process dynamics are the key aspects to determine the pump.
-In other words, data processing, in all aspects, is the foundation to build the mechanism of the vacuum pump.
+The course analyzes the metallurgical process requirements of designing a proper vacuum system: gases definition, calculation, safety factors, and process dynamics are the key aspects of determining the pump.
+Essentially, all aspects of data processing form the foundation for the mechanism of the vacuum pump.

-Basic mechanical model definition is the first stage of the design of a vacuum pump.
-Then comes the economic and benchmarking evaluation which is also an important part of the preparation of a technical specification.
-“Make or Buy” is the next thing.
+Basic mechanical model definition is the first stage of vacuum pump design.
+Next comes an economic and benchmarking evaluation, which is also an important component of technical specification preparation.
+This is followed by “Make or Buy”.
 Pump installation and start-up are also demonstrated, using examples of previous installations.

-The last part of the course is dedicated to the operation and maintenance of the pump, indicating all typical aspects of failure analysis, maintenance planning, among others.
-Future and market trends close this section.
+The final element of the course is dedicated to the operation and maintenance of the pump, where we delve into all typical aspects of failure analysis and maintenance planning, among others.
+The course concludes with a look at future and market trends.